redshodan/keyflinger/README.txt

 KeyFlinger is derived from the Android Open Source Project's SoftKeyboard sample code.
 The SoftKeyboard code is also licensed under the Apache Licensed, Version 2.0.
+KeyFlinger also contains code derived from the Android Open Source Project core code.
+The Android Open Source Project core code is also licensed under the Apache Licensed, Version 2.0.